 About the Giverny, a Journey to Monets Impressionist Garden Walk in Paris

 In 1883, the Impressionist painter Claude Monet sought tranquility and nature in the Normand village of Giverny.
 Over the next 43 years until his death, Monet's artistic development flourished alongside the garden he cultivated with immense care.
 This five-hour excursion, in the company of an art historian, is a unique opportunity to discover his magnificent home and gardens.

 Monet's career was intimately entwined with the course of the river Seine.
-He grew up in Le Havre where the river meets the English Channel, then settled at various locations upstream, including Argenteuil and Paris, before finally settling in the Norman village of Giverny.
+He grew up in Le Havre where the river meets the English Channel, then settled at various locations upstream, including Argenteuil and Paris, before finally settling in the Normand village of Giverny.
 By this time he was beginning to make a name for himself after many years of arduous struggle.
 Soon the peaceful village was overrun with young artists hoping to meet Monet or at least to be inspired by the same captivating landscape.